SmartTokenLabs/token-negotiator/README.md

 The token-negotiator is an NPM package designed for use with TokenScript.

 TokenScript is a framework which improves functionality, security and usability of blockchain token.
-It creates a layer between a blockchain and user devices, adding information, rules and functionalites both onchain and offchain.
+It creates a layer between a blockchain and user devices, adding information, rules and functionalites.

 With a tokenScript enabled token, you can build a custom tokenised web experience with the use of token-negotiator, using both on and off chain web capabilities.